 - Auto Target Removal – Whether to auto-remove resources that no longer exist.

-- Status – By default a policy is enabled.
+- Enabled – By default, a policy is enabled.

-- Schedules – Select the schedule you just created.
+- Schedules – Select the schedule just created.

-As you can see in Figure 3‑8, there are numerous types of objects you can back up:
+Following are the types of objects you can back up:

 - Instances – Back up EC2 instances, including their metadata, and optionally some or all of their data volumes.
 This is the most common backup target.